dkirkby/E4S/aout.md

  - For fixed R and C values, does the smoothness of the output depend on the duty cycle?
 If so, how?
  - For fixed R and C values, does the smoothness of the output depend on the supply voltage Vcc?
 If so, how?

+PWM is often used to drive a servo motors: see [here](motors.md) for details.

-Now that you have seen an example of analog output, you are ready for a closer look at how analog input works (since it internally relies on analog output) using this [interactive visualization](https://observablehq.com/embed/@dkirkby/adc?cells=intro%2Cviewof+nbits%2Cviewof+theBit%2Cdiagram%2Cviewof+Vin%2Cviewof+Vcc%2Cplot%2Cfooter).
+Now that you have seen an example of analog output, you are ready for a closer look at how analog input works, since it internally relies on analog output.
+Visit this [interactive visualization](https://observablehq.com/embed/@dkirkby/adc?cells=intro%2Cviewof+nbits%2Cviewof+theBit%2Cdiagram%2Cviewof+Vin%2Cviewof+Vcc%2Cplot%2Cfooter) to answer these questions:
+ - What is the 8-bit ADC value corresponding to Vcc = 1V and Vin = 0.2V?
+ - What is the 8-bit ADC value corresponding to Vcc = 5V and Vin = 1.0V?
+ - What input voltage causes the DAC voltage to increase at each step?
+What is the corresponding ADC value?
+ - What input voltage causes the DAC voltage to decrease at each step?
+What is the corresponding ADC value?
+ - What range of input voltages correspond to an 8-bit binary ADC value of 10101010 with Vcc = 1V?